Bangkok for Digital Nomads

 It's just that they do really good bread, and good bread is hard to come by in Asia.
 It's treated more like a sweet in this part of the world, which if you grew-up eating European bread, is kind of disgusting.

-Bartels has three locations in Bangkok, and in each they have their own bakery.
+Bartels now has four locations in Bangkok, and in each they have their own bakery.
 All the bread they serve is made on-site, and fuck is it good.
 By far the best bread I've found anywhere in Asia.

 The menu isn't vegan, but they have some clearly-marked vegan options including sandwiches and toasties, as well as smoothies and smoothie bowls.

 Their first location in Thong Lo gets uncomfortably busy at peak times and you might struggle to find a seat.
-Their newest location in Asok is the same.
-However, in between they opened a branch in Sathorn in a much less touristy area and I've never been here when it wasn't comfortable, so if you can make it there this is the best branch to visit.
+Their Asok location is the same.
+However, in between they opened a branch in Sathorn in a much less touristy area and I've never been here when it wasn't comfortable, so if you can make it there this is the best of the three.

 Every time I go to Bartels I hate myself a little bit more for contributing to a business that makes no effort to cater to the local market.
 But fuck their bread is good.